GreatStephen/CG2018/README.md

 # Computer Graphic

 Aim to finish a Minecraft-like game with 3.js.
 It is designed to have two modes.
-In the fullscreen mode, the agent uses a first-person perspective but cannot modify all the blocks.
+In the fullscreen mode, the agent uses a first-person perspective but cannot modify any blocks.
 In the window mode, the agent uses a third-person perspective and can add, delete and modify the blocks.

 ## Functions